codepath/android_guides/Sharing-Content-with-Intents.md

 Now, once you've setup the ShareActionProvider menu item, construct and attach the share intent for the provider but only **after image has been loaded** as shown below using the `Callback` for `Picasso`.

-**Note:** The following requires a **recent release** of the third-party image library `Picasso` which supports completion callbacks.
-Make sure to use an updated the version of the library used by downloading [this Picasso jar](http://repo1.maven.org/maven2/com/squareup/picasso/picasso/2.3.4/picasso-2.3.4.jar).

 ```java
 @Override
 protected void onCreate(Bundle savedInstanceState) {